 The smooth shank makes the nails quite versatile.
 You can easily use such nail types for various applications that you might have.

-The hot dipped galvanized coatings will make the nails to be corrosion resistant.
-If you are worried about the moisture deteriorating the nails faster, then consider using galvanized coated nails.
+The hot-dipped galvanized coatings will make the nails to be corrosion resistant.
+If you are worried about moisture deteriorating the nails faster, then consider using galvanized coated nails.

 Tips for Working More Successfully with Nails

 Nails are awesome to use when working on various materials.
 However, you need to know how to use the nails correctly if you want the job done correctly.
 Here are some tips to get you started.